johnpeart/johnpeart.github.io/src/posts/blogpost/2022-04-20-eurovision-first-listens.md

   semifinal-runningorder: 7
   final-runningorder: 0
   commentary: |
-    This is *incredibly* breathy to the point it's off-putting.
+    This is *incredibly* breathy to the point it’s off-putting.

     From what I discern, it seems to be a random collection of lyrics from other, better songs.

-    It's like San Marino saw that rock worked for Italy and said *let's try that*, but *badly*.
+    It’s like San Marino saw that rock worked for Italy and said *let’s try that*, but *badly*.

 - country: "Serbia"
   shortcode: "SRB"